ZivSimchoni/Zwiki/docs/Wiki/IOS.md

 -   [AdGuard](https://apps.apple.com/app/apple-store/id1047223162) - AdGuard is a free, open-source, browser-based, ad-blocking browser extension.
 -   [NextDNS](https://apps.apple.com/app/nextdns/id1463342498) - NextDNS is a free DNS server that provides a free, fast, and reliable DNS service.

+### Firewall

+-   [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) and [Little Snitch Mini](https://obdev.at/products/littlesnitch-mini/index.html) - _MacOS App_ Little Snitch is a firewall that monitors the network traffic of your Mac and alerts you to any attempts to establish a network connection. see the [comparison](https://obdev.at/products/littlesnitch/compare.html) between both versions.

 ### VPNs

 -   [Mullvad](https://apps.apple.com/app/mullvad-vpn/id1488466513) - Privacy oriented, fast and easy to use VPN.